He has successfully completed assignments for many clients including the following:

 and documents left with the client.
 Most contracts to date have started at 6 months or more and many were

 But eventually of course all contracts have to end and Chris is delighted to have worked with all clients and has made many friends.
 People with these skills and experience are relatively few so names and reputations are remembered.
 In the case of FCL they are remembered for their

 hard work, reliability, adaptability and the consistently high level of professionalism delivered throughout.
 FCL is also delighted to have supported

 several clients on more than one occasion.

-What sort of work has been done for FCL or Chris Angove done for previous clients?
+What sort of work have you or FCL done for previous clients?

 The following is a summary of the various types of work encountered so far to support clients.
-Confidential and restricted information has been removed.
+Confidential, NDA and restricted information has been removed.